domRiddle/ASF/Statistics.md

 ## Usage of data

-All values specified in point b) are being used for our **Public ASF STM listing** explained below.
+All values specified in point b) are being used for our **Public ASF STM listing** explained below, and only for that.

 ---